OrbitalEnterprises/eve-esi-client/docs/SearchApi.md

 <a name="getSearch"></a>
 # **getSearch**
-> GetSearchOk getSearch(categories, search, datasource, ifNoneMatch, language, strict, userAgent, xUserAgent)
+> GetSearchOk getSearch(categories, search, acceptLanguage, datasource, ifNoneMatch, language, strict)

 Search on a string